travel blogger influencer campaign

 Since we had to cover the whole state of California, we’d normally have a few short drives and then one long drive of 3+ hours each day.
 Most of the drives were on winding two lane roads with very little cell reception surprisingly.
 That made it much harder than I was expecting to get work done in the car.

-We’d meet up with a tourism representative from that area and they’d be our host for the day ensuring that we got everything we needed.
+We’d meet up with a tourism representative from that area, and they’d be our hosts for the day, ensuring that we got everything we needed.
 But inevitably, they’d also give us stuff we didn’t need.
-Every tourism organization except for one gave us a little bag of tourism goodies; little trinkets with VisitX on it, and a lot of paper work about the region.
-This is pretty typical on media trips; I have a million USB drives full of PR info, mugs, pens, notebooks, etc from trips I’ve taken.
+Every tourism organization except for one gave us a little bag of tourism goodies, little trinkets with VisitX on it, and a lot of paperwork about the region.
+This is pretty typical on media trips; I have a million USB drives full of PR info, mugs, pens, notebooks, etc, from trips I’ve taken.
 But on a trip like this where you meet on average 1 to 2 tourism people a day bearing gifts, and no room in your suburban or your suitcases, it’s a bit of a problem.
-At the end I felt as if we had the Grinch’s sleigh piled high full of stuff in every crevice where it felt as if the whole car was going to topple over!
-Every night I would go through the bags of stuff we were given and throw away 80% of it to try to keep it manageable, but it still was an immense amount of stuff.

 The hardest part was when they gave us wine.
-I had no room for wine, so luckily our drivers Kelley and Adam were more than happy to take the bottles off my hands.
+I had no room for wine, so luckily, our drivers, Kelley and Adam, were more than happy to take the bottles off my hands.

 The one tourism area that didn’t give us a bag of stuff to take home was Ventura.
-Instead they took our addresses and mailed us a little gift since they knew we didn’t have room.
+Instead, they took our addresses and mailed us a little gift since they knew we didn’t have room.
 Halleluiah Ventura!

 We are Posers